-- In processing collocations between PEARL-FTS and ACE-FTS, we obtain Scaled Potential Vorticity (sPV) estimates from Derived Meteorological Products (DMPs) (Manney et al., 2007).
-Manney et al. (2007) calculate sPV based on Potential Vorticity (PV) fields from the Goddard Earth Observing System (GEOS)-5.0 reanalysis (Rienecker et al., 2008), by applying a height-dependent scaling vector so that profiles have a similar to the formula of the formula of - 20 ilar range of values throughout the stratosphere.
+In processing collocations between PEARL-FTS and ACE-FTS, we obtain scaled potential vorticity (sPV) estimates from Derived Meteorological Products (DMPs) (Manney et al., 2007).
+Manney et al. (2007) calculate sPV based on Potential Vorticity (PV) fields from the Goddard Earth Observing System (GEOS)-5.0 reanalysis (Rienecker et al., 2008), by applying a height-dependent scaling vector so that profiles have a similar range of values throughout the stratosphere.
 Then, they interpolate sPV values in space and time, to get an estimate at the location and time corresponding to an instrument measurement.
 For details, see Manney et al. (2007).

 sPV profiles are reported along a slant path.
 For ACE-FTS, sPV values for each altitude correspond to the location of each tangent point for the occultation measurement.

-25 For PEARL-FTS, sPV values are calculated for altitudes along the line of sight.
+For PEARL-FTS, sPV values are calculated for altitudes along the line of sight.
 Details on why and how we use sPV values are described in Sect.
 2.5.